The name of this organization is the “Nanaimo Disc Golf Club,” hereafter referred to as the NDGC.

 The mission of the NDGC is to:

 Active membership in the NDGC is contingent upon payment of a membership fee.
-Annual membership dues are set by the board and the annual membership period coincides with the AGM held annually in October.
+The board sets annual membership dues and the membership period coincides with the AGM held annually.

 Membership may be revoked or suspended by a majority of the Board of Directors for conduct that reflects negatively on the NDGC or the Board Members.